 The CCP program seeks to enroll students who (1) possess intellectual curiosity and ability; (2) have demonstrated academic competence; (3) show achievement in psychology at either the baccalaureate or master's degree level; (4) demonstrate facilitative personal characteristics including maturity, responsibility, and integrity; and (5) represent diverse cultural, social, personal, and geographic backgrounds and interests.
-Included in the materials submitted by candidates for admission are transcripts of prior undergraduate and graduate work, GRE scores, at least three written recommendations, as well as a personal statement and vita.
+Included in the materials submitted by candidates for admission are transcripts of prior undergraduate and graduate work,

-Admission to the Counseling Psychology Program is conditional until the applicant provides documented evidence that she or he has completed all of the requirements at the time of application for the baccalaureate (bachelor's) degree, which is an admissions requirement for Ph.D. study in counseling psychology.
+Admission to the Counseling Psychology Program is conditional until the applicant provides documented evidence that they have completed all requirements at the time of application for the baccalaureate (bachelor's) degree, which is an admissions requirement for Ph.D. study in counseling psychology.
 For those applicants seeking admission as post-baccalaureate students, all requirements for the post-baccalaureate degree must be completed prior to admission.
 In the event a student is scheduled to complete a master's degree from this university or from another institution during the fall semester the student wishes to matriculate into the Counseling Psychology Program, the student may, at the Counseling Psychology Committee's discretion, be allowed to register at the University of Utah for this initial fall semester; however, all requirements for the prior post-baccalaureate degree must be completed by the end of the first semester of enrollment in the Counseling Psychology Program.
 Applicants not meeting these conditions will be required to complete their bachelor's or master's degree requirements before continuing beyond the first semester of the doctoral program.

-Approximately 70-90 applications are received annually for Ph.D. study in the Counseling Psychology Program.
+Approximately 50-70 are received annually for Ph.D. study in the Counseling Psychology Program.
 The size of the program is related directly to available faculty and training resources; and, for the past several years, approximately four to six applicants have been invited to enroll each fall.
-As of fall 2022, there are approximately 26 total students enrolled in the program which includes 4 new students, and 7 students on pre-doctoral internship.
+As of fall 2024, there are 31 total students enrolled in the program which includes 5 new students, and 5 students on pre-doctoral internship.

-Approximately 65% of the students are female; 38% of students represent ethnically/racially diverse backgrounds, and 4% are international students.
+Approximately 80% of the students are female; 42% of students represent ethnically/racially diverse backgrounds, and 13% are international students.

-Doctoral students represent many elements of diversity, including race/ ethnicity, sexual orientation, religious orientation, disability status, and socioeconomic class background.
+Doctoral students represent many elements of diversity, including race/ethnicity, sexual orientation, religious orientation, disability status, and socioeconomic class background.
 Students typically range in age from the early 20s to the 40s.
-Approximately 60 percent enter with a Bachelor's degree and 40 percent have completed a prior relevant master's degree.
-The mean GRE combined score (verbal + quantitative) of students accepted into the program is approximately 307, with a mean undergraduate cumulative grade point average of around 3.50 and a mean cumulative grade undergraduate grade point average, for those enrolling with a master's degree, of about 3.89.

-Most students who matriculate complete the program and the attrition rate for the past several years has been approximately one out of twelve or 8%.
-Students who leave the program do so for reasons relating to career changes, other personal matters, or because of an ongoing lack of progress in fulfilling degree requirements.
+Approximately 60% enter with a Bachelor's degree and 40% have completed a prior relevant master's degree.
+Most students who matriculate complete the program. who leave the program do so for reasons relating to career changes, other personal matters, or because of an ongoing lack of progress in fulfilling degree requirements.

 A full-time course load at the University of Utah is 9 or more credit hours per semester during the first two years of the program.
 First- and second-year counseling psychology students typically carry 14-16 hours per semester.
-Third-year students and beyond often work up to half-time on campus, or in the community in field practicum sites.
+Third-year students and beyond often work up to half-time on campus or in the community in field practicum sites.